Page

-95% of the time, headlight lens damage occurs on the exterior.
-Our proven methods restore clarity and rejuvenate aged lenses, ensuring lasting results for years, not weeks or months.
-Please note that each headlight is unique, and results may vary based on the extent of the damage.
+95% of headlight lens damage happens on the outside.
+Our proven methods effectively restore clarity and protect aged lenses, delivering results that last for years, not just weeks or months.
+Remember, each headlight is unique, and while results may vary based on the extent of the damage, we are confident in our ability to restore your lenses to clarity.

-Interior dust, debris, cloudiness, and condensation are mainly caused by worn seals and gaskets, or clogged and missing vent holes and tubing.
-While we don't address these issues here, you can scroll down for solutions to internal problems.
+Interior Issues: Dust, debris, cloudiness, and condensation are primarily caused by worn seals and gaskets, as well as clogged or missing vent holes and tubing.
+Although we do not address these issues directly, you can find DIY solutions for internal problems in the bottom section of this page.

 • Basic Oxidation Headlight Restoration

-Also known as hazing, sun-induced deterioration, and contaminants like bugs and car wash chemicals lead to the oxidation of headlights resulting is 100 feet or more of projected light on to the road.
+Also known as hazing, sun-induced deterioration, and contaminants like bugs and car wash chemicals lead to the oxidation of headlights lenses, resulting in a 100 feet or more loss of projected light onto the road.

 • Severe Oxidation Headlight Restoration